cdonahu/st558-project2/world.md

 cData <- data[data[channelNow] == 1, ] # Extract rows of interest
 ```

-We then split the data into training and testing sets (70% and 30%,
+We then split the world channel’s data into training and testing sets
-respectively).
-We will only explore the training set, and will keep the
+(70% and 30%, respectively).
+We will only explore the training set, and
-testing set in reserve to determine the quality of our predictions.
-We
+will keep the testing set in reserve to determine the quality of our
-will use the function `createDataPartition()` from the `caret` package
+predictions.
+We will use the function `createDataPartition()` from the
-to split the data.
+`caret` package to split the data.

 ``` r
 library(caret) # Using createDataPartition from caret